Naneghat: History

 During the reign of the Satavahana (c.
-200 BCE – 190 CE), the Naneghat pass was one of the trade routes.
-It connected the Konkan coast communities with Deccan high plateau through Junnar.
+200 BCE – 190 CE), the Naneghat pass was one of the trade routes that connected the Konkan coast communities with Deccan high plateau through Junnar.
 Literally, the name nane means "coin" and ghat means "pass".
 The name is given because this path was used as a tollbooth to collect toll from traders crossing the hills.
 According to Charles Allen, there is a carved stone that from distance looks like a stupa, but is actually a two-piece carved stone container by the roadside to collect tolls.

 The scholarship on the Naneghat Cave inscription began after William Sykes found them while hiking during the summer of 1828.
 Neither an archaeologist nor epigraphist, his training was as a statistician and he presumed that it was a Buddhist cave temple.
 He visited the site several times and made eye-copy (hand drawings) of the script panel he saw on the left and the right side of the wall.
 He then read a paper to the Bombay Literary Society in 1833 under the title, Inscriptions of the Boodh caves near Joonur, later co-published with John Malcolm in 1837.
 Sykes believed that the cave's "Boodh" (Buddhist) inscription showed signs of damage both from the weather elements as well as someone crudely incising to desecrate it.
 He also thought that the inscription was not created by a skilled artisan, but someone who was in a hurry or not careful.
 Sykes also noted that he saw stone seats carved along the walls all around the cave, likely because the cave was meant as a rest stop or shelter for those traveling across the Western Ghats through the Naneghat pass.

 Sykes proposed that the inscription were ancient Sanskrit because the statistical prevalence rate of some characters in it was close to the prevalence rate of same characters in then known ancient Sanskrit inscriptions.
 This suggestion reached the attention of James Prinsep, whose breakthrough in deciphering Brahmi script led ultimately to the inscription's translation.
 Much that Sykes guessed was right, the Naneghat inscription he had found was indeed one of the oldest Sanskrit inscriptions.
 He was incorrect in his presumption that it was a Buddhist inscription because its translation suggested it was a Hindu inscription.
 The Naneghat inscription were a prototype of the refined Devanagari to emerge later.

 Georg Bühler published the first version of a complete interpolations and translation in 1883.
 He was preceded by Bhagvanlal Indraji, who in a paper on numismatics (coins) partially translated it and remarked that the Naneghat and coin inscriptions provide insights into ancient numerals.